Cozy Peach Kitchen

 • Kale: I personally prefer lacinato kale (not the kind pictured) but curly kale also works.
 I had trouble finding lacinato kale for this recipe, and curly kale is a lot more common.
 Don't like kale?
 Spinach is a good alternative.

 • Chickpeas are the main source of protein in this recipe.
-I usually cook my chickpeas from dry, but canned is the easiest option.
+I usually cook dry chickpeas using my recipe for Instant Pot chickpeas, but canned is the easiest option.

 • Pecans and diced apple are toppings.
 Pecans add a touch of nuttiness and apple adds texture and sweetness.
 Choose a sweet variety of apple, like Pink Lady or Fuji.